Storing Seeds: How to Preserve Seeds for Years

 If you’re like me, storing seeds is a necessity.
 You may have particular flowers that you grow every year like geraniums, or a favorite kind of kale or watermelon that you love the taste of.
 But knowing how to store seeds is incredibly important, as poorly-stored seeds won’t germinate.

-So if you found that rare seed type you’ve been looking for at long last, go ahead and grab a packet or two, and I’ll go over the best way to store seeds for long term use!
+So if you found that rare seed type you’ve been looking for at long last, go ahead and grab a packet or two, and I’ll go over the best way to save and store seeds for long term use!

 Listen to this post on the Epic Gardening Podcast